Logging configuration

 In addition to the default logging inside a NLog file, SigningHub now supports logging on multiple targets, i.e. File (default), Console, JSON Format, Event Viewer, and Syslog.

-Each target further has three levels of logging (Info
+Each target further has three levels of logging (Info, System, and Debug), where:

 You may choose these logging levels as per your requirement.
 Let's discuss the configurations to enable logging on each target: